-- Lands designated as Recreation Lands shall be within designated Development Permit Areas in order to assure that the type and scale of future expansions or alterations to the recreational development does not impact on the environment or the character of surrounding neighbourhoods. - 2.
-This Plan supports a study of the impacts and benefits of re-designatingon of the Horne Lake Strata properties (legally described in Strata Plan VIS5160) to residential use.
-If the considerations listed in this policy are addressed to the satisfaction of the Regional District, this Plan supports the redesignation. subject to the results of a study of the benefits and impacts to the environment, public health, and the development strategy of this Plan.
+- 1. Lands designated as Recreation Lands shall be within designated Development Permit Areas in order to assure that the type and scale of future expansions or alterations to the recreational development does not impact on the environment or the character of surrounding neighbourhoods. - 2.
+This Plan supports a study of the impacts and benefits of re-designating the Horne Lake Strata properties (legally described in Strata Plan VIS5160) to residential use.
+If the considerations listed in this policy are addressed to the satisfaction of the Regional District, this Plan supports the redesignation.
 During the 2016/17 review of this Plan, many Horne Lake Strata property owners indicated they would like to make their recreational home their primary residence and be permitted to live there year-round.
-The following should be included in the study, as well as any other relevant considerations, and the study will be completed by the property owner(s) in consultation with the Regional District: - Analysis of the impacts and benefits to the region of the loss of 400 recreational lots; this change could put pressure on other areas for new recreational development. - b) Analysis of the impacts and benefits to the region of adding 400 residential lots outside the Growth Containment Boundary.
+The following should be included in the study, as well as any other relevant considerations, and the study will be completed by the property owner(s) in consultation with the Regional District: - a) Analysis of the impacts and benefits to the region of the loss of 400 recreational lots; this change could put pressure on other areas for new recreational development. - b) Analysis of the impacts and benefits to the region of adding 400 residential lots outside the Growth Containment Boundary.
 While these lots are existing and there are some similarities between the impact of recreational and residential use, the study should provide an understanding of the increased expectation of services by residents such as school bussing, road improvements, and solid waste collection.
-The analysis should also include, and how the new market of year-round residential dwellings and lots at Horne Lake would affect the market demand inside the Growth Containment Boundary. - c) Consultation with the Ministry of Environment and Fisheries and Oceans Canada, and an analysis of the impacts and benefits to on the watershed of increasing the intensity of use to full-time with recommended mitigation measures.
-Horne Lake is within a significant watershed that includes the Big Qualicum River and supports salmon populations, and the existing recreational lots are located within a sensitive riparian area. - d) Consultation with Island Health regarding the potential need for community water and wastewater treatment to be established.
+The analysis should also include how the new market of year-round residential dwellings and lots at Horne Lake would affect the market demand inside the Growth Containment Boundary. - c) Analysis of the healthy built environment characteristics of the area to assess suitability for residential use. - d) Consultation with the Ministry of Environment and Fisheries and Oceans Canada, and an analysis of the impacts and benefits to the watershed of increasing the intensity of use to full-time with recommended mitigation measures.
+Horne Lake is within a significant watershed that includes the Big Qualicum River and supports salmon populations, and the existing recreational lots are located within a sensitive riparian area. - e) Consultation with Island Health regarding the potential need for community water and wastewater treatment to be established.
 The existing methods of wastewater disposal and provision of potable water were established for seasonal occupancy; wastewater disposal is through pump and haul, and provision of water is under water license for individual intakes from Horne Lake.

-- e) Access, road condition, emergency, utilities - d)f) Assessment of the expansion of hydro service to the properties. - elg) Analysis of improvements required for emergency services, including aAnalysis of expansion of the Bow-Horn Bay fire service area to include the Horne Lake Strata.
+- f) Access, road condition, emergency, utilities. - g) Assessment of the expansion of hydro service to the properties. - h) Analysis of improvements required for emergency services, including analysis of expansion of the Bow-Horn Bay fire service area to include the Horne Lake Strata.